Geographical restrictions apply per track

 Due to internal capacity, we can only consider applications from scientists located in certain areas of the globe; these vary from the communications to policy track.
 Please read each application form for details.

-- A written commitment to conduct outreach activities
+- A written commitment to conduct outreach activities.

-- Serve as a role model for others interested in science communication
+- Serve as a role model for others interested in science communication and policy.

-- Participation in Voices for Science activities at AGU's annual meeting during the year of Voices for Science participation
+- Participation in Voices for Science activities at AGU's annual meeting during the year of Voices for Science participation.

 How it Works